maarten-pennings/P2000/readme.md

     if not it jumps to ???
 215 or 315, or 50 or 410, ... chaos.
   - Line 50 tells the user there is an error in the function definition.

+I am surprised about the level of detail I knew this machine.
+All the poke addresses, the character codes, `INP`and `OUT` features.
+I never owned a P2000.
+There was no internet to look up those features.
+Would the contest hall have had User Manuals for us?

 ## Photo gallery